rousan/vector.svg/README.md

 #### `Vector.unique()`

 Returns an array of unique values from an array of values.
-Its time complexity is approx: O(n).
+Its time complexity is: O(n).
 It does not alter the main array.

 The syntax is: